AlmirMBH/dsai/ads/README.md

 # Movie Recommendation System
 Bipartite graph-based movie recommendation system with multiple recommendation strategies (python < 3.14 required).

+## Project Background

+This project was completed as part of the undergraduate course _Algorithms and Data Structures II_ at the Faculty of Electrical Engineering, University of Sarajevo, under the supervision of Professor Sead Delic.
+The project implements a movie recommendation system that leverages bipartite graph data structures to model user-movie relationships and applies various graph-based algorithms for generating recommendations.
+The system is used to demonstrate practical applications of graphs through collaborative filtering, content-based filtering, and genre-based recommendation algorithms, with a Streamlit interface that visualizes the underlying graph structure and recommendation paths (collaborative filtering).

+## Technologies

+The recommender is built using Python and several libraries:
+- **Streamlit**: Web framework for building the interactive user interface and displaying recommendations.
+- **NetworkX**: Graph library for creating and manipulating the bipartite graph structure, as well as graph layout algorithms for visualization.
+- **pandas**: Data manipulation library for reading and processing CSV files containing movie ratings and metadata.
+- **scikit-learn**: Machine learning library used for TF-IDF vectorization of movie titles and cosine similarity calculations in the content-based recommender.
+- **matplotlib**: Plotting library for rendering the graph visualization with custom node colors and layouts.

+## Note: The first time project is run, it might take several seconds to show the graph and recommendations.

 ## Setup Virtual Environment
 ```bash
 python3.12 -m venv venv